Recovering Emotional Distress Damages in Nevada

 Emotional distress is a serious injury that should never be taken lightly.
 If you or a loved one has suffered emotional distress caused by the intentional or negligent actions of a third-party you will need an experienced law firm to help you recover what you’re owed.

-At Harris & Harris Injury Lawyers we will vigorously fight for you.
+An experienced injury compensation attorney fights to get you the compensation for everything that you deserve, including emotional distress damages.
 Your initial legal consultation is always free.
-Call us at (702) 384-1414 now or via our online contact form.
+Call the Harris & Harris personal injury law firm at (702) 384-1414 now or via our online contact form.
 We look forward to serving you.